 Should we version-lock the AI model used by shared skills?

-For high-stakes workflows — incident response, security review — yes.
+For high-stakes workflows — incident response, security review, database migration generation — yes.
 Pin the model version and upgrade deliberately after running the validation suite against the new version.
 For lower-stakes skills like documentation drafting or commit messages, allow automatic model updates and watch the metrics dashboard for quality drift.
 The pin is a constraint; constraints cost something.
 Apply them where the cost of a regression exceeds the cost of falling behind.

 How do we measure ROI on the AI playbook investment?